MonstaB/python2dcncrenderer/README.md

-Trying to render 2d nesting paths for cnc machines any help welcome.
+Trying to render 2d nesting paths for cnc machines using matplotlib

+any help welcome.